Fluid-Antenna-aided AAV Secure Communications in Eavesdropper Uncertain Location: Numerical Results and Discussion

 This section presents representative numerical results to evaluate the performance of proposed schemes.
 The position of Bob is set at $ \boldsymbol{q}_0=[0,0]^\mathrm{T} $ in meter.
 The uncertain region of the $k$-th Eve is set as $\mathcal{A}_k=\left\{\left.[x_k, y_k]^{\mathrm{T}}\right| x_{k} \in [\hat{x}_k -\frac{\Delta}{2},\hat{x}_k + \frac{\Delta}{2}],{y_k} \in [\hat{y}_k - \frac{\Delta}{2},\hat{y}_k + \frac{\Delta}{2}]\right\}$, where $ [\hat{x}_k,\hat{y}_k]^{\mathrm{T}}\triangleq \hat{\boldsymbol{q}}_k $ is the center of the suspicious region of the $k$-th Eve. $\{\hat{\boldsymbol{q}}_k\}_{k=1}^K$ are chosen in sequence from a randomly generated set $\hat{\mathcal{S}}=$\{[57.5734, 75.5166]$ ^{\mathrm{T}} $, [-19.4950, 79.6046]$ ^{\mathrm{T}} $, [-68.8583, 32.8196]$ ^{\mathrm{T}} $, [-137.6302, -64.5212]$ ^{\mathrm{T}} $, [-30.6881, -130.2107]$ ^{\mathrm{T}} $, [65.3468, -84.8546]$ ^{\mathrm{T}} $\} in meter.
 Unless otherwise specified, the system parameters are set as $N=4$, $K=6$, $\sigma_b^2=\sigma_{k}^2=-105$ dBW\cite{noise}, $\lambda=0.01$ m, $ d_{\min}=\lambda/2 $, $C=4\lambda$, $\xi_0=10^{-3}$, $\alpha_{b}=\alpha_{k}=2.2$, $H_0=100$ m, $x_t^{\min } = y_t^{\min } = - 150$ m, $x_t^{\max } = y_t^{\max } = 150$ m, $\varepsilon=\varepsilon_A=\varepsilon_D=10^{-3}$, $\beta=0.8$, and $\Delta=5$ m.
 Without loss of generality, the accurate position of the $ k $-th Eve is randomly generated within uncertain region $\mathcal{A}_k$.
 Each result is obtained by averaging over $ 10^3 $ independent channel realizations.
 The two proposed schemes (\textbf{Pro.
 FMM} and \textbf{Pro.
 ZMM}) are compared with the following benchmark schemes. \begin{itemize} \item \textbf{FPA-noneAN}\cite{FPA-noneAN}: The AAV adopts FPA-based uniform planar array (UPA) with antenna spacings $\lambda/2$, and the AN is not utilized. \item \textbf{FPA-AN}\cite{9TIFS24}: The AAV adopts FPA-based UPA, and the AN is incorporated in transmit signal. \item \textbf{FMM-noneAN}\cite{3_Secrecy_LSP24}: The AAV adopts 2D FA array under the FMM, and the AN is not utilized. \item \textbf{ZMM-noneAN}: The AAV adopts 2D FA array under the ZMM, and the AN is not utilized.
 The proposed Algorithm \ref{algorithm2} is applied. \end{itemize}

-Fig. \ref{convergence} shows the convergence behavior of the AO algorithm under both perfect CSI (PCSI) ($\Delta=0$ m) and imperfect CSI ($\Delta=5$ m) conditions.
-Specifically, in Fig. \ref{convergence}(a), each line represents the average of the MSRs $ (R_s\triangleq R_b-\max_{k\in\mathcal{I}_K}R_k) $ obtained from different random initializations, denoted as $\mu_\mathrm{MSR}$.
+Figure \ref{convergence} shows the convergence behavior of the AO algorithm under both perfect CSI (PCSI) ($\Delta\!=\!0$ m) and imperfect CSI ($\Delta\!=\!5$ m) conditions.
+Specifically, in Figure \ref{convergence}(a), each line represents the average of the MSRs $ ({R_s}\! \triangleq \!\max\nolimits_k {\left(R_{0}-R_{{k}} \right)})$ obtained from different random initializations, denoted as $\mu_\mathrm{MSR}$.
 The height of each shaded region is twice the standard deviation of $R_s/{\mu_\mathrm{MSR}}$.
 As can be observed, the MSRs exhibit more concentrated distribution under PCSI compared to $ \Delta=5 $ m, but Algorithm \ref{algorithm2} still exhibits superior stability under $ \Delta=5 $ m.
-Moreover, Fig. \ref{convergence}(b) shows the relative frequency distribution of the required iterations for the AO algorithm to converge, where we set $ P_{\max}=0$ dBW.
-For the FMM, the relative frequency of reaching convergence within 20 iterations is $ 1 $ under PCSI and $ 0.99 $ under $ \Delta=5 $ m.
-For the ZMM, the relative frequency of reaching convergence within 20 iterations is $ 0.995 $ under PCSI and $ 0.94 $ under $ \Delta=5 $ m.
+Moreover, Figure \ref{convergence}(b) shows the relative frequency distribution of the required iterations for the AO algorithm to converge, where we set $ P_{\max}=0$ dBW.
+For the ZMM, the relative frequency of reaching convergence within 20 iterations is $ 1 $ under PCSI and $ 0.99 $ under $ \Delta=5 $ m.
+For the FMM, the relative frequency of reaching convergence within 20 iterations is $ 0.995 $ under PCSI and $ 0.94 $ under $ \Delta=5 $ m.
 These observations mean that Algorithm \ref{algorithm2} exhibits a rapid convergence rate.